Delaware.gov logo

 Surf Fishing

-Old Inlet Bait and Tackle reported blues, spot, kings and croaker caught from the surf, but most of the fish caught there are dogs and skates.
+Old Inlet Bait and Tackle reported spot, croaker, kings and blues have been caught from the beach between the numerous skates and dogs.

 Inshore Ocean